SONGS-TOOLS/songs-protocol/protocol/contracts/protocol/ProtocolDocs.md

 ## Overview

 This documentation provides a comprehensive guide to the protocol's smart contracts, focusing on the functions that are externally or publicly accessible.
 The protocol is designed to manage and interact with wrapped songs, distributors, and various modules within the ecosystem.
-The primary contracts include `WhitelistingManager`, `DistributorWallet`, `DistributorWalletFactory`, `ProtocolModule`, `WrappedSongFactory`, `WrappedSongSmartAccount`, and `WSTokens`.
+The primary contracts include `WhitelistingManager`, `DistributorWallet`, `DistributorWalletFactory`, `ProtocolModule`, `WrappedSongFactory`, `WrappedSongSmartAccount`, and `WSTokensManagement`.

 ### Understanding the Protocol